syncfusion-content/maui-docs/MAUI/DateTime-Range-Selector/basic-features.md

 documentation: ug
 ---

-# Basic features  in .NET MAUI Range Selector (SfDateTimeRangeSelector)
+# Basic features of DateTime RangeSelector (SfDateTimeRangeSelector)

-This section explains about how to add the numeric and date Range Selector.
+This section explains about how to add the DateTime Range Selector.

 ## Minimum